gusutabopb/aioinflux/docs/usage.rst

 Query patterns
 ^^^^^^^^^^^^^^

+.. deprecated:: 0.6.0
+   Define query patterns as functions in your own code instead

 Aioinflux provides a wrapping mechanism around |query| in order to provide convenient access to commonly used query patterns.